How do unis make their decisions?

 The reason will show up in on your application – maybe you didn't respond to emails/letters they sent, or missed an interview.

 Sometimes they'll give a reason, either with their decision or at a later date.
 If not, you can contact them to ask if they'll discuss the reason with you.

 Don't worry if you don't get any offers though – you might be able to add extra choices now, or look for course availability later on.

 Adding an Extra choice

 You might be able to add another choice through our Extra service if you've received decisions from all five universities or colleges and weren't accepted, or if you declined the offers you received.
-Extra is a free service – available for you to apply to one course at a time between 25 February and 4 July.
-If Extra is available to you, it'll show up as a button when you sign in to Track.
+Extra is a free service – available for you to apply to one course at a time between 23 February and 4 July.
+If Extra is available to you, it'll show up as an option when you sign in to track your application.